 - Ranking on Google shouldn’t be your only concern.
 If you want your website to perform well, it also needs to generate leads and sales.

-So, bearing all this in mind, what should you do now that you’ve got your new webpages?
-You need to give your website a helping hand.
+So, bearing all this in mind, what should you do when you have new webpages?
+If you want to get results faster, you’ll need to give your website a helping hand.
 Here are just some of the really important things you could focus on next:

-- If you service particular geographic areas, make sure your Google My Business profile is optimised.
+- If you service particular geographic areas, make sure your Google Business Profile (previously Google My Business) is optimised.
 This will improve your ability to rank well in ‘local searches’.
 (As an example, this will help you show up on the map search results that show up on the first SERP.)

 - If you have an e-commerce website, make sure you optimise your category pages and product pages.
 These should be optimised for sales conversion and search engine visibility.

-- Regardless of the type of website you have, you should start promoting your website.
+- Regardless of the type of website you have, you’ll get much better results much faster if you start promoting your website.
 This could be on social media or through other digital channels (email, forums etc.).
 It could be through offline channels (you might do some in-person networking, talk at events, hand out business cards, deliver flyers etc.).

-And most importantly of all, you should have a detailed strategy that will guide you through all these marketing efforts.
+- Most importantly of all, you’ll benefit from having a detailed strategy that will guide you through all these marketing efforts.